KaanBahaSever/piksel/README.md

-# ImageViewer
+# piksel

-ImageViewer is a minimal Electron application designed to display images.
+piksel is a minimal Electron application designed to display images.
 It provides an efficient way to view images with a user-friendly interface.

 ## Features